ethereum/py-evm/docs/guides/eth/understanding_the_mining_process.rst

 Understanding the mining process
 ================================

-In the :doc:`Building Chains Guide <building_chains>` we already learned how to use the :class:`~eth.chains.base.MiningChain` class to create a single blockchain as a combination of different virtual machines for different spans of blocks.
+From the :ref:`EVM Cookbook<evm_cookbook>` we can already learn how to use the :class:`~eth.chains.base.Chain` class to create a single blockchain as a combination of different virtual machines for different spans of blocks.